 You will come across two types of waste in the practice:

-Types of waste container
+Types of Waste Container

 The diagram below shows which waste container should be used to dispose of each type of waste: